Ceerbeerus/beerbolaget/info.md

-# Beerbolaget
-Beerbolaget is a component for fetching information about the latest available beer at the swedish Systembolaget, also known as "Små partier".

 ## What can beerbolaget do?
 * Show the latest batch of beer available (or which will become available current week).
 * Supply image information for available beer.